 - Investigators using recording devices such as cameras or tape recorders or the technique of oral interviewing are also subject to the above criteria.
 Subjects under study should understand the capacities of such machines and should be free to accept or reject their use.

-- This Code should not interfere with or preclude any formal agreements made between researchers and Native peoples for the course of research undertaken with Federal funds.
+- This Code should not interfere with or preclude any formal agreements made between researchers and Native peoples for the conduct of research undertaken with Federal funds.
 Further, the Code does not preclude or supersede ethical codes subscribed to and endorsed by various professional associations, but rather intends only to make clear the standards expected of those receiving Endowment funds.

 This Code conforms to the principles of Public Law 95-341 as amended (the Indian Religious Freedom Act), Public Law 89-665 as amended (the National Historic Preservation Act), and other relevant public laws governing relations with native peoples of North America.
-Those who direct projects that are subject to the Code of Ethics are responsible for familiarizing themselves with the laws on which it is based to ensure full compliance with the Code.
+Those who direct projects that are subject to the Code of Ethics must familiarize themselves with the laws on which it is based to ensure full compliance with the Code.
 Although the body of the law and customs on which the Code is constructed is rooted in relations with native peoples of North America, researchers are urged to follow it whenever living cultures and peoples are involved.

 *Simplified acquisition threshold: for grants and cooperative agreements awarded before December 26, 2014, the threshold was $100,000; for grants and cooperative agreements awarded December 26, 2014 through June 19, 2018, the threshold was $150,000; for grants and cooperative agreements awarded after June 20, 2018, the threshold is $250,000.